rstacruz/rscss/Readme.md

 (`*`: or **S** can also stand for "suggestions")

 :construction: This document is a work in progress.
+See the [changelog](History.md) for summaries of changes.

 <br>